kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ## V-Tables, V-Pointers, V-ery annoying with GPUs

 Virtual functions allow a program to handle Derived classes through a pointer to their Base class and have things work as they should.
 To make this work, the compiler needs some way to identify whether a pointer which is nominally to a Base class really is a pointer to the Base, or whether it's really a pointer to any Derived class.
-This happens through VPointers and VTables.
-For every class with virtual functions, there is one VTable shared among all instances, this table contains function pointers for all the virtual functions the class implements.
+This happens through Vpointers and Vtables.
+For every class with virtual functions, there is one Vtable shared among all instances, this table contains function pointers for all the virtual functions the class implements.

 ![VTable](./figures/VirtualFunctions-VTables.png)

-Okay, so now we have VTables, if a class knows what type it is it could call the correct function.
+Okay, so now we have Vtables, if a class knows what type it is it could call the correct function.
 But how does it know?

-Remember that we have one VTable shared amongst all instances of a type.
-Each instance, however, has a hidden member called the VPointer, which the compiler points at construction to the correct Vtable.
-So a call to a virtual function simply dereferences that pointer, and then indexes into the VTable to find the precise virtual function called.
+Remember that we have one Vtable shared amongst all instances of a type.
+Each instance, however, has a hidden member called the Vpointer, which the compiler points at construction to the correct Vtable.
+So a call to a virtual function simply dereferences that pointer, and then indexes into the Vtable to find the precise virtual function called.

 ![VPointer](./figures/VirtualFunctions-VPointers.png)